-Human resources specialists recruit, screen, interview, and place workers.
-In addition to recruiting and placing workers, human resources specialists help guide employees through all human resources procedures and answer questions about policies and manage work related conflict.
-They often administer benefits and handle any associated questions or problems.
-They also ensure that all human resources functions comply with federal, state, and local regulations.
+As a Human resources specialist, you will recruit, screen, interview, and place workers.
+In addition to recruiting and placing workers, you will help guide employees through all human resources procedures and answer questions about policies and manage work related conflict.
+You will often administer benefits and handle any associated questions or problems.
+You will also ensure that all human resources functions comply with federal, state, and local regulations.
+And with a degree in Human Development and Family Studies, you will have an understanding of the professional skills needed to complete work related tasks.

 Education and Certification Requirements